tc39/notes/meetings/2020-06/june-1.md

 * ecma402#444: https://github.com/tc39/ecma402/pull/444

 ## Test262
-Presenter: Leo Balter (LBR)
+Presenter: Leo Balter (LEO)

-LBR: (presents active proposals in stage 3) everything is good so far.
+LEO: (presents active proposals in stage 3) everything is good so far.
 I ask the champions to frequently review the Stage 3 proposals table at the tc39/proposals repo as it guides us on what needs to be tested.

 ## Updates from CoC committee
 Presenter: Aki (AKI)